-- ensuring adequate human resources to conduct the business - ensuring an appropriate level of internal controls of the business - maintaining adequate files and records and ensuring their availability for inspection - maintaining appropriate controls over outsourced functions - compliance with all relevant legislation, including noninsurance legislation such as in respect of anti-money laundering, fraud etc. - In setting governance requirements the supervisor may need to consider the application of such requirements to sole traders and small entities operating as insurance intermediaries.
-Due to their small size, sole traders and small businesses will have difficulty in meeting, or be unable to meet, various requirements expected of larger entities.
-Key areas where requirements may prove difficult to meet could include internal controls, segregation of duties, compliance functions and maintaining training and competence requirements.
-Whilst this and other IAIS standards relevant to insurance intermediaries are expected to be applied taking into account the scale, nature and complexity of the business, the supervisor will need to be satisfied that a minimum standard is achieved. - 18.4.4 Insurers are responsible for the governance of their direct sales staff and are subject to the requirements of ICP 7 Corporate Governance. - 18.5 The supervisor requires insurance intermediaries to disclose to customers, at a minimum: - the terms and conditions of business between themselves and the customer; - the relationship they have with the insurers with whom they deal; and - information on the basis on which they are remunerated where a potential conflict of interest exists. - 18.5.1 This standard is concerned with the disclosure of matters relating to intermediaries themselves.
-Requirements to disclose information on insurance products offered to customers is covered by ICP 19 Conduct of Business. - 18.5.2 In setting disclosure requirements, the supervisor may find it relevant to take into account that there are differences in: - the nature of different insurance products; - the level of sophistication of different customers; and

-• the way in which different types of insurance are transacted (for example, differences between commercial and personal (retail) lines).
+- 18.4.4 Relevant to governance, intermediaries are required to establish and implement policies and procedures on the fair treatment of customers that are an integral part of their business culture (see Standard 19.2). - 18.4.5 The governance of an insurer's direct sales staff is the responsibility of the insurer, and the governance of insurers is the subject of ICP 7 Corporate Governance.
+Although ICP 7 is otherwise not directly applicable to intermediaries, it may be a useful source of information for intermediary supervisors. - 18.5 The supervisor requires insurance intermediaries to disclose to customers, at a minimum: - the terms and conditions of business between themselves and the customer; - the relationship they have with the insurers with whom they deal; and - information on the basis on which they are remunerated where a potential conflict of interest exists. - 18.5.1 In addition to disclosing matters relating to intermediaries themselves, intermediaries are required to disclose information on insurance products offered to customers (see Standards 19.5 and 19.6). - 18.5.2 In setting disclosure requirements, the supervisor may take into account that there are differences in: - the nature of different insurance products; - the level of sophistication of different customers; and - the way in which different types of insurance are transacted (for example, differences between commercial and personal (retail) lines).

-These may influence the nature and timing of disclosures to some extent.

-18.5.3 Expectations of timing and detail of disclosure may therefore differ according to the circumstances.
-The supervisor will wish to ensure that disclosure requirements provide adequate protection to customers as appropriate, taking into account these factors.
+The nature, timing and detail of disclosures may differ according to the circumstances.
+Nevertheless, disclosure requirements should provide adequate information to customers, taking into account these factors.